 - Avatar: the biolumiscent flora of Pandora.

 - Occurs at the climax of Pitch Black with the glowing worms found in a cave.
-The worms helped keep the light sensitive monsters at bay long enough to allow the survivors to make it to the shuttle at the end.
+The worms help keep the light-sensitive monsters at bay long enough to allow the survivors to make it to the shuttle at the end.

 - The Coldfire Trilogy has the Fire briefly wielded by Damian in the first book before Calesta tricked Senzei intro drinking it, resulting in Senzei's death and the loss of the Fire and the coldfire wielded by the Hunter.
 The Fire was the last remaining sample of tamed solar fae bound to water with the prayers of thousands.
 Solar fae, unlike others, can only be tamed through massive collective effort and belief, and faith in the present is no longer strong enough to do so.
 It's a handy light source that is also anathema to any creature of the darkness.
 Coldfire is a "flame" that is as cold as true fire is hot (and just as dangerous) that gives off an eerie blue light.
 The Hunter wields a sword imbued with tamed fae that radiates coldfire as his weapon of choice.